Sources: Responsible Care data 1990-1995, EPRTR 2001-2017 (CO2, N2O), Econotec-VITO data 2001-2017 (HFC, PFC), DG Statistics

-Greenhouse gas (GHG) emissions are a major contributor to climate change.
-They include not only carbon dioxide (CO2), but also methane, nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride, and nitrogen trifluoride.
+Increased levels of Greenhouse gasses (GHG) in the atmosphere are a major contributor to climate change.
+GHG include not only carbon dioxide (CO2), but also methane, water vapour, nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride, and nitrogen trifluoride.

-The main GHGs emitted by the chemicals, plastics and life sciences industries are CO2, N2O, PFCs and HFCs.
-Indirect CO2 emissions related to the use of electricity are not included in these statistics, as they are traditionally attributed to the electricity sector.
+The main GHGs emitted by the chemicals, plastics and life sciences industry are CO2, N2O, PFCs and HFCs.
+Indirect CO2 emissions related to the use of electricity are not included in these statistics, since these are attributed to the electricity sector.